glaunay/taskobject/README.md

 ### Job Manager

 Coming soon...
 A Job Manager (JM) is necessary to run a Task.
 In our case, we use the nslurm package ([GitHub repo][1], [NPM package][2]), adapted for SLURM.

 ### SimpleTask

 Coming soon...
 The simpleTask has been implemented only for the tests.
 It :

-1. takes a JSON as entry,
+1. takes a JSON as entry on its Writable interface (via a pipe, like `x.pipe(simpleTask)`),
 2. splits the JSON line by line,
 3. creates a new JSON : each key is a line number and the value is the corresponding line content,
-4. returns this new JSON.
+4. push this new JSON on its Readable interface.
+Then we can use a pipe on it, like `simpleTask.pipe(y)`.